-$^{38}$ Updated per SEC Form 17-C filed with the SEC on May 28, 2015.
+$^{40}$ Updated per SEC Form 17-C filed with the SEC on May 28, 2015.
+Director Ramon S. Ang is the new chairman of the committee.

-&lt;sup>39 Mr. Constantino's term of office as Director ceased on May 28, 2015, the date of the Regular Stockholders' Meeting of the Company.
+&lt;sup>41 Mr. Constantino ceased to be a Director on May 28, 2015, the date of the Regular Stockholders' Meeting of the Company.
 As disclosed in SEC Form 17-C filed with the SEC on May 28, 2015.
-Mr. Constantino is still a part of the committee as a non-director member and Director Ramon S. Ang is now the chairman of the committee.
+Mr. Constantino is a non-director member and Director Ramon S. Ang is the new chairman of the committee.

-Angelina S. Gutierrez Replaced by Francisco H. Villaruz, Jr. due to the resignation of Angelina S. Gutierrez Remuneration Carmelo L. Santiago Replaced by Minita V. Chico-Nazario due to resignation of Mr. Santiago Carlos Palanca III Replaced by Angelina S. Gutierrez due to resignation of Mr. Palanca Others (specify) None None
+Remuneration Carmelo L. Santiago Replaced by Minita V. Chico-Nazario due to resignation of Mr. Santiago Carlos Palanca III Replaced by Angelina S. Gutierrez due to resignation of Mr. Palanca Others (specify) None None